Xodzi/Xodzi/README.md

 ---

 ### :man_technologist: About Me :
--:man_student: I'm currently studying at Kubstu in the direction of computer science -:computer: I’m currently learning .Net.
-My stack now it is C#, ASP.NET, Entity Framework, MSS.
+-:man_student: I'm currently studying at Kubstu in the direction of computer science<br>
+-:computer: I’m currently learning .Net.
+My stack now it is C#, ASP.NET, Entity Framework, MSS.<br>
--:desktop_computer: In my free time, work on pet projects that are interesting to me personally.
+-:desktop_computer: In my free time, work on pet projects that are interesting to me personally.<br>

 <!--
 **Xodzi/Xodzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.